Iterate and Loop

 Unfortunately, streams are very expensive, since they must somehow save the state of the computation.
 Generators are typically cheaper, but are less powerful and still require at least a function call.
 So these powerful tools should be used only when necessary, and that is not very often; most of the time, ordinary iteration suffices.

-There is one aspect of generators that iterate can capture, and that
+There is one aspect of generators that iterate

 is the ability to produce elements on demand.
 Say we wish to create